somebody4545/Raspberry-Pi-Stripe-Demo/README.md

 Simple Stripe payment accepting implementation that can be used for other projects very easily.
 Built with Flask, Stripe API, and UWSGI

-### THIS README WAS DESIGNED FOR RASPBERRY PI SERVERS!
-INSTRUCTIONS WILL LIKELY BE DIFFERENT FOR OTHER HOSTING METHODS!
+### THIS README WAS DESIGNED FOR HOSTING ON A RASPBERRY PI WITH RASPBERRY PI OS.
+IF YOU ARE HOSTING ON A DIFFERENT OS, STEPS MAY BE DIFFERENT.

 ## Stripe Setup